 - Marshall, T. L., J. Maples, J. A. Parish, K. T. Coatney.
 2019.
 Benefit-cost analysis of selling pregnant replacement females: Information and timing matters.
 Mississippi State University Extension Service Publication P3331.
 Download

 - Maples, J., J. L. Lusk, D. S. Peel.
 2018.
 Unintended consequences of the quest for increased efficiency in beef cattle: When bigger isn't better.
 Food Policy 74:65-73.
 Download

 - Maples, J., R. K. Brown, C. Lacy.
 2018.
 Meat goat budgeting and marketing.
 Mississippi State University Extension Service Publication 2798.
 Download

 - Maples, M., M. G. Interis, K. L. Morgan, A. Harri.
 2018.
 Southeastern consumers' willingness to pay for environmental production attributes of fresh tomatoes.
 Journal of Agricultural and Applied Economics 50(1):27-47.
 Download

 - Maples, J.G., B.W.
 Brorsen, J.t.
 Biermacher.
 2016.
-The annual forage pilot program as a risk management tool for cool season grasses.
+The rainfall index annual forage pilot program as a risk management tool for cool-season forage.
 Journal of Agricultural and Aplied Economics 48(01):29-51.
 Download

 - Maples, J.G., K.T.
 Coatney, J.M.
 Riley, B.B.
 Karisch, J.A.
 Parish, R.C.
 Vann.
 2015.
 Comparing carcass end-point and profit maximization decision rules using dynamic nonlinear growth functions.
 Journal of Agricultural and Applied Economics 47(2015):1-25.
 Download